 We expect, model and support all children to behave respectfully towards others within the Nursery School and do not tolerate any unkind or hurtful behaviour.
 We teach principles from Protective Behaviours to the children and help them learn they have the right to feel safe all of the time, how to recognise when they don't and what they can do to rectify this.
-For more information please see our Behaviour Policy - available on our school website.
+For more information please see our Behaviour Policy - which you can find here.